Oil3/PluginKits/README.md

-I made the app initially to debug Quick Look extensions, and I noticed that I could disable that 'Warda Synthethizer" with the same API..
+I made the app initially to debug Quick Look extensions, and I noticed that  we  had a lower level access than standard System Settings gave, allowing, e.g., to disable that 'Warda Synthethizer".

  ## Features

 ### QuickLook Extension Management

 - **Conflict Detection**: Automatically identifies UTI conflicts between competing QuickLook extensions
 - **Selective Resolution**: Choose which extension handles specific file types when conflicts arise
 - **Extension Details**: View comprehensive metadata, identifiers, and paths for all extensions